meluiz/tailugin/README.md

 # tailugin

 Tailugin is a collection of Tailwind CSS v4–ready utilities, offering expressive @utility rules for enter/leave animations (originally by [jamiebuilds/tailwindcss-animate](https://github.com/jamiebuilds/tailwindcss-animate)
-), refined easing presets, and semantic UI state variants—so you can compose polished interactions using idiomatic Tailwind class names.
+), refined easing presets, and semantic UI state variants — so you can compose polished interactions using idiomatic Tailwind class names.

 > **Compatibility**: Tailugin targets the Tailwind CSS v4 architecture (`@utility`, `@custom-variant`, `@theme`).
 Earlier versions of Tailwind do not understand these directives.